How to fit a carpet

 Fitting carpet grippers and underlay

 Before you start it is important to locate any hidden wires or pipes using a pipe and wire detector.
 If you find a pipe or wire, mark the spot in these areas and use gripper adhesive instead of nails.
-Make sure you wear gloves when handling gripper as the pins are very sharp.
-Gripper should be fitted all around the edge of your room except across door thresholds.
+Make sure you wear gloves when handling the gripper as the pins are very sharp.
+Grippers should be fitted all around the edge of your room except across door thresholds.
 Measure between the door frame and then cut the trim with a hack saw.

 - For wooden floors use 10mm nails or screws.